If I waited for perfection, I would never write a word. Margaret Atwood

 ‘If a job’s worth doing, it’s worth doing well,’ were the words my Dad often said, when I was about to short-circuit a chore.
 What he meant was: don’t rush, do one thing at a time, find satisfaction from doing things well.
 He was training me in how people would expect a job to be done.
 This is what psychologists call ‘constructive perfectionism,’ where we learn from our mistakes and, over time, develop self-discipline.

-When it comes to starting new tasks, we tell ourselves we will begin when conditions are more favourable, or we’ll apply for the job when a better role comes along.
-People are sometimes stuck in their career because they are waiting for the perfect possibility.
-Looking for a flawless way out of their predicament, they find that this new opportunity has too many shortcomings, too many ‘not-quites.’
-It’s like going for a walk and unfolding an OS map to help you find your way, then finding large tracts of white that you know should be coloured with tracks and routes an contours.
-In life, we can’t seem to make a start until we are sure the gaps are filled in.
-Except we suspect we might be waiting forever.
+When it comes to starting new tasks, we tell ourselves we will begin when conditions are more ‘perfect’, or we’ll apply for the job when a better role comes along.
+People are sometimes stuck in their career because they wait, procrastinating for that perfect possibility.
+Looking for a flawless way out of their predicament, they find that that new opportunity has too many shortcomings, too many ‘not-quites.’

 Perfection and excellence are not the same thing.
 We follow perfection imagining how something will appear to others, we strive for excellence for its own ends.
 I used to think that perfectionism was a virtue, associated with producing quality work, but I’ve since realised that excellence (becoming really accomplished in your chosen domain) involves learning that it is not all about the perfect finished product, essay, speech or presentation.